John Arthur Gibson: Family and reservation life

-John Arthur Gibson (March 1, 1850 – November 1, 1912) was also known as "Ganio'dai'io'," ("Promoter of the Code of Handsome Lake") and "Skanyadehehyoh" (or "Skanyadai'iyo"), was born to his father, also named John Gibson, who was an Onondaga chief the name given to the traditional Seneca office-chief of Handsome Lake.
-His father, also named John Gibson, was an Onondaga chief or royaner, whose title was "Atotarho", (or "Thatótá•hoˀ") His mother was Hanna Gibson, of the Turtle clan of the Seneca nation.

-(Royaner is a Mohawk word sometimes used for these chief-offices; another is sachem.
-According to Horatio Hale's 1883 discussion with Iroquois and historians, sachem is an Algonquin language word for the position and royaner is the traditional Iroquois word in Mohawk, and is used far more often sometimes.
-However the recent Encyclopedia of the Haudenosaunee uses both and sachem much more frequently.)
+John Arthur Gibson was also known as Ganio'dai'io' ("Promoter of the Code of Handsome Lake") and Skanyadehehyoh or Skanyadai'iyo (Sganyodaiyoʼ), the name given to the traditional Seneca Hoyaneh office of Handsome Lake.
+His father, also named John Gibson, was an Onondaga Hoyaneh (Note: The Mohawk word Royaner is often used for these chief-offices; another word is sachem.
+According to Horatio Hale's 1883 discussion with Haudenosaunee and historians, sachem is an Algonquin language word for the position and royaner is the traditional word in Mohawk, and is used far more often sometimes.
+However the recent Encyclopedia of the Haudenosaunee uses both and sachem much more frequently.)) whose title was Atotarho (or Thatótá•hoˀ).
+His mother was Hanna Gibson, of the Turtle Clan of the Seneca people.

 Gibson had two brothers and two sisters.
-One of the brothers, George, was also named as one of the chief-office holders.
+One of the brothers, George, was also named as a Hoyaneh.
 The family lived on the Six Nations of the Grand River reserve in Ontario.